paulmandal/atak-forwarder/README.md

 To use this plugin you will need to build your own copy of ATAK-CIV, to do that first:

-* clone the ATAK-CIV repo somewhere: https://github.com/deptofdefense/AndroidTacticalAssaultKit-CIV
+* clone the ATAK-CIV repo: https://github.com/deptofdefense/AndroidTacticalAssaultKit-CIV
 * clone this repo into the same parent directory that you cloned the DoD's ATAK repo to (i.e. not into the `AndroidTacticalAssaultKit-CIV` directory)
 * get the GoTenna SDK: https://github.com/gotenna/PublicSDK
 * get the ATAK-CIV SDK: http://7n7.us/civtak4sdk
 * follow the instructions for building ATAK in the ATAK repo's BULIDING.md file, load the application onto your devices using the `installCivDebug` Gradle task
  * Note: you will need to configure a signing key in the local.properties file, you must use the same signing configuration in the plugin's `app/build.gradle` file!
+ * Note: instructions on getting this to work with `installCivRelease` will happen in the next few days, the key is to add your signing fingerprint to `AtakPluginRegistry.ACCEPTABLE_KEY_LIST`
 * copy the GoTenna Public SDK into the `libs/` directory as `gotenna-public-sdk.aar`
 * copy the ATAK SDK into the `libs/` directory as `main.jar`
 * open this project in Android Studio